Integrations

 When is Worklist for radiology reporting queues a good fit?

 The right queue reduces delays: priority, modality, client, and criticality should be visible before the text starts.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?